 The first strategy faces a severe difficulty: namely, it at least seems to be the case that certain non-consequentialist moral theories – in particular, deontological theories – also incorporate impartial elements in a fundamental manner, and yet make demands on the moral agent which are considerably less extreme than those of consequentialism.
 Thus, while some consequentialists (e.g. Brink 1989) have argued that the truth of consequentialism can be logically derived more or less directly from the requirement that morality be impartial, this seems to be a mistake (Scheffler 1992, pp. 105-109).
 Of course, it is open to the consequentialist either to deny that deontological moral theories are genuinely impartial (Kagan 1989; Scheffler 1982, 1985), or to argue that, properly understood, any plausible ethical theory will be seen to make demands comparable to those made by consequentialism (Brink 1989, Ashford 2000).
 Both of these strategies, however, face difficulties; as we will see in section 4, there is in fact a very strong case in favor of viewing at least some deontological theories as genuinely and fundamentally impartial – a case which nevertheless does not prohibit us from viewing such theories as less demanding than their consequentialist rivals.

 The second strategy is to argue that those who object to consequentialism on the grounds that it is too demanding are placing too much importance on the role of morality in practical reasoning (Brink 1989; Wolf 1982, 1992).
-If moral considerations dominated practical reasoning — if, that is, they were the only or at any rate by far the most significant considerations in determining our actions — then consequentialism would be untenable, on account of its demanding too much.
-A proper perspective on practical reasoning, however, reveals that moral demands constitute only one set of demands among many.
-When put in their proper place then in the larger scheme of practical reasons and requirements, the extreme demands of consequentialist morality will no longer seem threatening.
-To borrow a pair of phrases from David Brink, what appear to be ‘moral worries’ about the tendency of consequentialism to make excessive moral demands, might really be ‘worries about morality’ — worries, that is, about whether or not we have reason to act as morality requires.
-Whether the view of morality presupposed by this strategy is true, however, is questionable; at the very least, it does not seem to be the case that the majority of those who have defended consequentialism as a normative theory of ethics have intended it to be viewed as a theory that could be frequently or easily overridden (Jollimore 2001, Chapter 3; see also Peter Railton (1984), Richard Miller (1992, Chapter 10).
+If moral considerations dominated practical reasoning – if, that is, they were the only or at any rate by far the most significant considerations in determining our actions – then consequentialism would be untenable, on account of its demanding too much.
+But when put in their proper place then in the larger scheme of practical reasons and requirements, the extreme demands of consequentialist morality will no longer seem threatening.
+To borrow a pair of phrases from David Brink, what appear to be ‘moral worries’ about the tendency of consequentialism to make excessive moral demands, might really be ‘worries about morality’ – worries, that is, about whether or not we have reason to act as morality requires.
+Whether the view of morality presupposed by this strategy is true, however, is questionable; at the very least, it does not seem to be the case that the majority of those who have defended consequentialism as a normative theory of ethics have intended it to be viewed as a theory that could be frequently or easily overridden or ignored (see Railton 1984, Miller 1992 Chapter 10, Jollimore 2001 Chapter 3).

 The third strategy is perhaps the best known and most frequently employed.
 It is argued that, given a reasonable and accurate view of human nature and the abilities of agents, it will be seen that what consequentialism requires is not a radically different sort of life from the one most of us currently live; rather, consequentialism will require (in most cases, at least) only reasonable, and relatively minor, adjustments in our current lifestyles.
 In particular, it is argued that consequentialism permits the agent both to give preference to her own projects and concerns, and to favor particular other individuals (friends, family members, etc.), and that all this is consistent with the agent’s having as her overriding project the maximizing of the good.
 The locus classicus of this argument is found in Mill’s Utilitarianism: